-Thanks to youtube one of the great unsung cinematic glimpses into the world of the gothic and supernatural makes me aware how much closer this film is to Dreyer's "Vampyr.
+One of the great unsung cinematic glimpses into the world of the gothic and supernatural makes me aware how much closer this film is to Dreyer's "Vampyr.
 Its surreal, claustrophobic twisted darkness seems to choke all the life blood out of its characters and its use of multi-exposure unsettles everything.
-Epstein's work needs to be rediscovered so the world can see how brilliantly imaginative he was...
+Epstein's work is only now being rediscovered so the world can see how brilliantly imaginative he was...